PotHix/pothix.github.com/content/post/stats-nov-2017.md

 [![Burn down chart for my presentations](/images/stats/2017/nov/presentations.png "Burn down chart for my presentations")](/images/stats/2017/nov/presentations.png "")

-Just reached my last goal for this year. **25 talks in one year** is more than I could have ever imagined.
+My first goal was to speak 19 times with 1 international talk and I reached.
+After reaching the first goal I set a new goal: reach **25 talks this year** and I just met it.
+Speak 25 times in one year is more than I could have ever imagined.
 Now it's time to take a break and enjoy the last month of the year. :)

 ### Completed tasks